 As you can imagine, moving steps has the same issues as inserting steps; it can result in errors.

 Where did my step go?

-Power Query is smart, it tries to group similar actions together.
+Power Query is smart; it groups similar actions together where it can.

-Select the SalesByDay query and ensure you have selected the last step, which is Removed Columns.
-We will now change the headers of each column:
+Select the SalesByDay query and ensure you have selected the last step, which is Removed Columns1.
+Now, let us change the headers of each column:

-- Day Name change to Day – a new step has been added.
+- Change Day Name to Day – a new step is added.

-Look at the Formula Bar (if you have it open), you will see that both the steps have been combined into one.
+Take a closer look at the Formula Bar; you will see that both the steps have been combined into one.

-This only occurs where like-for-like steps are performed one after another.
+This occurs when like-for-like steps are performed one after another.
 It certainly helps to keep the applied steps significantly smaller than they might be otherwise.

-OK, things are about to get serious – we are going to change the M code!
-We can edit the code directly in two ways (1) Formula Bar (2) Advanced Editor.
-As I prefer the Formula Bar method, we will start with that.
+OK, things are about to get serious – we are going to edit the M code!
+We can edit the code directly in two ways:

 Select the SalesByDay query and click on the Sorted Rows step.